 In horror, I said, “What story?”

 “You know.
 That one about the ancient Pyramids,” my dad said.

 I hadn’t the faintest clue what he was alluding to, and neither did he.
 But when I looked out at the fire-lit faces of the now silent crowd, I knew I’d better come up with something or risk being burned at the stake in that very same fire.
-So I began this long rambling yarn about the discovery of a secret passage into the tomb of the most powerful Pharaoh in all of ancient Egypt, since I had recently been fascinated with reading tales from ancient Egypt.
-Ten minutes later, the mouths of the boys were open, their eyes wide, rapt in the suspense I was unconsciously unfolding with sweaty palms you could wash a camel with.
+So I began this long rambling yarn about the discovery of a secret passage into the tomb of the most powerful Pharaoh in all of the ancient world, since I had recently been fascinated with reading tales from ancient Egypt.
+Ten minutes later, the mouths of the boys were open, their eyes wide, rapt in the suspense I was unconsciously unfolding with sweaty palms one could use to wash a camel.
 I finally ended the yarn on a cliff-hanging moment and the crowd went nuts.
-Screaming and complaining, “More, tell us more.
+Screaming and complaining, “More.
+Tell us more.
 Don’t stop now.”
 Just like those boys in the movie Stand By Me.

 I never wrote that story, which, by the way, went on to another ten installments over our two-week camp stay in Arizona, but I had an inkling that I’d hit on something I really could do: Tell a captivating story…or at least one that could blow the minds of bored teen boys in a desert wilderness seated around a crackling fire.